nathanramoscfa/weatherbot/docs/index.md

 - **National Weather Service**: Official government alerts
 - **OpenAI**: Commercial API service (requires subscription)

-### Disclaimer
+### Legal Disclaimer and Liability Limitations

+**WEATHERBOT IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.**

+#### No Warranties
+- No warranty of merchantability, fitness for a particular purpose, or non-infringement
+- No guarantee of accuracy, completeness, or timeliness of weather information
+- No assurance that the software will be error-free or uninterrupted

+#### Limitation of Liability
+- Authors and contributors shall not be liable for any direct, indirect, incidental, special, or consequential damages
+- This includes but is not limited to: property damage, personal injury, loss of life, business interruption, or lost profits
+- Liability limitations apply even if advised of the possibility of such damages
+- Some jurisdictions may not allow limitation of liability for personal injury or death

+#### Indemnification
+By using Weatherbot, you agree to indemnify and hold harmless the authors and contributors from any claims, damages, or expenses arising from your use of the software.

+#### Governing Law
+This disclaimer is governed by the laws of the jurisdiction where the software is developed and distributed.

-Weatherbot is a supplementary tool and should not be the sole source for emergency decisions.
+**REMEMBER**: Weather emergencies can be life-threatening.
+This software is a supplementary tool only and should never be the sole source for emergency decisions.
 Always follow official emergency guidance and evacuation orders from local authorities.

 ---